ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 used to convey UCCS, similar considerations need to be documented before UCCS can be used.

-# UCCS and Remote Attestation Procedures (RATS)
+# UCCS in RATS Conceptual Message Conveyance

-This section describes three detailed usage scenarios for UCCS in the context of RATS.
+This section describes a detailed usage scenario for UCCS in the context of RATS in conjunction with its attendant security requirements.

-## Conceptual Messages Conveyance
+The use of UCCS tag TBD601 outside of the RATS context MUST come with additional instruction leaflets and security considerations.

 For the purposes of this section, any RATS role can be the sender or the receiver of the UCCS.